zjunlp/KNN-KG/README.md

 ## Inference

-Here we have a trained model and our knowledge store, use the command below to inference in the test set.
+Here we have a trained model and our knowledge store (e.g., faiss.dump file), use the command below to inference in the test set.

 ```shell
 ./scripts/fb15k-237/inference.sh